(one synonym : Ommatoptera diophthalma Herrich-Schäffer, )

 These Caterpillars are a hairy brown with rows along each side of the back of white verrucae that have long black hairs, except that the last segment has a pink verrucae.

 Behind the head, there are often a pair of black hair pencils sticking up, or some long black hairs hanging over the head.

 The caterpillars may be found feeding on various species of Wattles (MIMOSACEAE), including :

 The caterpillar pupates in a brown cocoon constructed amongst nearby vegetation.

-The adult moths of this species are brown or rust colored, with a narrow dark lineparallel to the margin on each wing, and two darker spots on each forewing.
+The adult moths of this species have brown or rust colored wings, each crossed by three narrow dark lines, two of which are curved parallel to the margin on each wing, with the marginal line dotted, and a third rather jagged line near the base.
+Each forewing has two dark spots or small circles.
 The moths have a wingspan of about 4 cms.